-National Resident Matching Program for matching medical residents to hospitals and the student assignment systems in New York City and Boston are examples of mechanisms designed by economists using the theory.
-Hatfield and Milgrom (2005) present a unified framework of matching with contracts, which includes the two-sided matching models and package auction models as special cases.
-They introduce the substitutes condition, which is one natural extension of the substitutability condition in the matching literature (Roth and Sotomayor, 1990) to matching with contracts, and show that there exists a stable allocation of contracts if contracts are substitutes.
-Furthermore, if contracts are substitutes, then there exists a doctor-optimal stable allocation (a stable allocation that is weakly preferred to every stable allocation by all doctors), and the set of stable allocations forms a lattice with respect to a partial order based on the doctors' common preferences.
+The theory of two-sided matching markets attracts attention for its theoretical appeal and its applicability to the design of real-world institutions.
+The National Resident Matching Program for matching medical residents to hospitals and the student assignment systems in New York City and Boston are examples of mechanisms designed by economists using the theory.1 Hat-field and Milgrom [20] present a unified framework of matching with contracts, which includes the two-sided matching models and package auction models as special cases.
+They introduce the substitutes condition, which is a natural extension of the substitutability condition in the matching literature [39] to matching with contracts, and show that there exists a stable allocation of contracts are substitutes.
+Furthermore, if contracts are substitutes, then there exists a doctor-optimal stable allocation, i.e. a stable allocation that is weakly preferred to every stable allocation by all doctors, and the set of stable allocations forms a lattice with respect to a partial order based on the doctors' common preferences.

 While the substitutes condition is sufficient for many results in matching theory, it is not necessary in matching problems with contracts.
-Hatfield and Kojima (2007b) give an example where contracts are not substitutes but stable allocations are guaranteed to exist.
-We introduce a weaker condition, called bilateral substitutes, which is sufficient to guarantee the existence of a stable allocation.
-Contracts are bilateral substitutes for a hospital if there are no two doctors and their contracts x, z and a set of contracts Y with other doctors such that the hospital that regards Y as available wants to sign z if and only if x is also available.
-Bilateral substitutes is less restrictive than the substitutes condition of Hatfield and Milgrom (2005) and reduces to standard substitutability in matching models with no terms of contract.
+Hatfield and Kojima [17] give an example where contracts are not substitutes but stable allocations are guaranteed to exist.
+We introduce a weaker condition called bilateral substitutes and show that this condition is sufficient for the existence of a stable allocation.
+Contracts are bilateral substitutes for a hospital if there are no two contracts x and z and a set of contracts Y with other doctors than those associated with x and z such that the hospital that regards Y as available wants to sign z if and only if x becomes available.
+In other words, contracts are bilateral substitutes when any hospital, presented with an offer from a doctor he does not currently employ, never wishes to also hire another doctor he does not currently employ at a contract he previously rejected.
+The bilateral substitutes condition is less restrictive than the substitutes condition of [20] and reduces to standard substitutability in matching models with no terms of contract.

-While bilateral substitutes is sufficient for the existence of a stable allocation, few other results in matching theory generalize under that condition.
-In simple matching markets, the set of stable allocations forms a lattice and there exists a doctor-optimal stable allocation (Gale and Shapley, 1962).
+We show that the bilateral substitutes condition is sufficient for the existence of a stable allocation.
+However, few other results in matching theory generalize under this condition.
+In simple matching markets, there exists a doctor-optimal stable allocation [13] and the set of stable allocations even forms a lattice (attributed to Conway in [24]).
 Neither of these properties carry over to matching with contracts if we only impose that contracts are bilateral substitutes for hospitals.
-Furthermore, with an additional assumption of the law of aggregate demand, in simple matching markets the same set of doctors and hospitals are matched in different stable matchings (rural hospital theorem (Roth, 1986)), the doctor-optimal stable mechanism is strategy-proof for doctors (Dubins and Freedman, 1981; Roth, 1982), and the doctor-optimal stable matching is weakly Pareto optimal for doctors, that is, there is no individually rational matching strictly preferred by every doctor (Kojima, 2007; Roth, 1982).
+Furthermore, with an additional assumption of the law of aggregate demand, in simple matching markets the same set of doctors and hospitals are matched in different stable matchings (this property is called the "rural hospitals theorem"),2 the doctor-optimal stable mechanism is strategy-proof for doctors [9,32], and the doctor-optimal stable matching is weakly Pareto optimal for doctors, that is, there is no individually rational matching strictly preferred by every doctor [25,32].
 None of these properties carry over to matching with contracts when contracts are bilateral substitutes.